bibbox/bibbox-documentation/docs/installation-image.md

 If you decided to download the server version of BIBBOX without the GUI, you will need to do some manual configuration in order to use the BIBBOX.

 1. First of all, you will need to decide for an URL on which to access the BIBBOX.
-For this, you or your organisation needs to provide a domain of the likes of **bibbox.org** or **your-domain.com**.
-For this example, we assume the domain is name **your-domain.com** and we want to access the BIBBOX at **bibbox.your-domain.com**.
+For this, you or your organisation needs to provide a domain of the likes of **bibbox.org** or **replace.by.your.domain**.
+For this example, we assume the we want to access the BIBBOX server is **replace.by.your.domain**.
 2. If you only have access to the terminal of your server, you can start the BIBBOX virtual machine with `VBoxManage startvm "BIBBOX_VM_NAME" --type headless`.
 Otherwise just start the machine from the VirtualBox GUI and log in with user **v** and password **vendetta**.
-3. In case you are following this guide from command line, you will need to connect to the virtual machine by running `ssh vmadmin@192.168.10.10`, then accept the ECDSA key fingerprint by entering **yes** and providing the passwort for the user **v*, which is set to **vendetta** by default.
+3. In case you are following this guide from command line, you will need to connect to the virtual machine by running `ssh v@192.168.10.10`, then accept the ECDSA key fingerprint by entering **yes** and providing the passwort for the user **v*, which is set to **vendetta** by default.
 4. Now you need to make some small changes in multiple files.
-Please open the following files one by one with `sudo nano path/to/file`, change the URL **eb3kit.bibbox.org** to your URL (e.g. **bibbox.your-domain.com**) and save the files with **CTRL + O** and **ENTER**.
-You can exit the editor with **CTRL + X**.:

     * In `/etc/bibbox/bibbox.cfg`

-        change

-            bibboxbaseurl="eb3kit.bibbox.org"

-        to

-            bibboxbaseurl="bibbox.your-domain.com"

-    * In `/etc/apache2/sites-available/000-default.conf`

-        change

-            ServerName error.eb3kit.bibbox.org

-        to

-            ServerName error.bibbox.your-domain.com

-    * In `/etc/apache2/sites-available/001-default-application-store.conf`

-        change
+        change the domain by

-            ServerName eb3kit.bibbox.org

-        to

-            ServerName bibbox.your-domain.com
+            sudo sed -i 's/bibbox.local.domain/replace.by.your.domain/g' *

-    * In `/etc/apache2/sites-available/050-liferay.conf`
+    * In `/etc/apache2/sites-available`

-        change

-            ServerName eb3kit.bibbox.org

-        to

-            ServerName bibbox.your-domain.com
+        change the domain names in the proxy files with

+            sudo sed -i 's/bibbox.local.domain/replace.by.your.domain/g' *

     * And in `/etc/hosts`